Principles of the procurement procedure

 Schwellenwerteverordnung (Threshold Value Regulation)

-Due to the renewed extension of the Schwellenwerteverordnung until 31 December 2020, contracts in the construction, supply and service sector up to a value of 100,000 Euro can be awarded directly to suitable, capable and reliable undertakings.
+Due to the renewed extension of the Schwellenwerteverordnung 2023 until 30 Juni 2023, contracts in the construction, supply and service sector up to a value of 100,000 Euro can be awarded directly to suitable, capable and reliable undertakings.
 Furthermore, the threshold value for what is known as the 'restricted procedure without notice' is also being extended for construction contracts of 1 million Euro.
 However, here too, according to the Federal Procurement Act, at least five authorised, capable and reliable undertakings must be invited to submit a tender, which guarantees fair competition for the respective contract.

 The Bundesvergabegesetz provides for a separate procedure for the procurement procedure, which must be observed.
 The principles which apply in this case include the ban on discrimination in accordance with the principles of free and fair competition and the equal treatment of all applicants and tenderers.
 A contract may only be awarded to authorised, capable and reliable undertakings at reasonable prices.